MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 15/01-MiniLab_Encrypt_VM_Disk.md

 # Mini-lab: Create and encrypt a Windows virtual machine with the Azure portal

 Azure virtual machines (VMs) can be created through the Azure portal.
 The Azure portal is a browser-based user interface to create VMs and their associated resources.
-In this quickstart you will use the Azure portal to deploy a Windows virtual machine (VM) running Ubuntu 18.04 LTS, create a key vault for the storage of encryption keys, and encrypt the VM.
+In this mini-lab, you will use the Azure portal to deploy a Windows virtual machine (VM) running Ubuntu 18.04 LTS, create a key vault for the storage of encryption keys, and encrypt the VM.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Create a virtual machine

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/).
 1. Choose **Create a resource** in the upper left corner of the Azure portal.
-1. In the New page, under Popular, select **Windows Server 2016 Datacenter**.
+1. On the New page, under Popular, select **Windows Server 2016 Datacenter**.
-1. In the **Basics** tab, under **Project details**, make sure the correct subscription is selected and then choose to **Create new resource group**.
+1. On the **Basics** tab, under **Project details**, make sure the correct subscription is selected and then choose to **Create new resource group**.
 Enter *myResourceGroup* as the name.
 1. For **Virtual machine name**, enter *MyVM*.
 1. For **Region**, select your region (e.g., *East US*).
 1. Make sure the **Size** is *Standard D2s v3*.